-A 13-year-old uncircumcised teenager, with a past medical history of asthma, autism, and attention deficit hyperactivity disorder, presented to our department for the evaluation of a penile lesion after initial evaluation by dermatology.
+A 13-year-old uncircumcised teenager with a past medical history of asthma, autism, and attention deficit hyperactivity disorder, presented to our department for the evaluation of a penile lesion after initial evaluation by dermatology.
 The mass was first noticed on the glans 18 months prior to the consultation but was disregarded by the patient.
-However, he finally requested medical attention because the lesion rapidly progressed over a fourmonths period.
-Clinically, the chief complaint was pruritus with neither pain, discharge nor urinary symptoms.
-Initial physical exam showed a 1.5 cm beige ulcerative and crateriform lesion on the right lateral side of the glans (Fig.1).
-Testes were normal in size and shape as well as retraction of the foreskin for this Tanner 5 teenager.
+However, he finally requested medical attention because the lesion rapidly progressed over a four-month period.
+Clinically, the chief complaint was pruritus without pain, discharge, or urinary symptoms.

+Initial physical exam showed a 1.5 cm beige ulcerative and crateriform lesion on the right lateral side of the glans (Fig. 1).
+Testes were normal in size and shape, as was retraction of the foreskin for this Tanner 5 teenager.
 There was no palpable inguinal lymph node.
-Considering the absence of other risk factors such as infection or phimosis, dermatologist considered the lesion to be the results of chronic scratching.
+Considering the absence of other risk factors, such as infection or phimosis, the dermatologist considered the lesion to be the results of chronic scratching.
 Topical antibiotic treatment was attempted but was not effective.
-Biopsy without sedation was not feasible.
-Therefore, we performed a first surgical excision of the 1.5 x 1.0 x 0.5 cm glans tumor and of a 0.5 x 0.5 x 0.3 cm satellite tumor on the inner foreskin.
-The main lesion was sent for frozen section, which showed a benign verrucous and papillomatous epithelial lesion and negative margins.
+Biopsy without sedation was not feasible, therefore, we performed a first surgical excision of the 1.5 x 1.0 x 0.5 cm glans tumor and of a 0.5 x 0.5 x 0.3 cm satellite tumor on the inner foreskin.
+The main lesion was sent for frozen section, which showed a benign verucous and papillomatous epithelial lesion and negative margins.
 The final local and revised histology reports (by pathologist at Necker-Enfants Malades Hospital, Paris) described a marked epidermal hyperplasia with numerous dyskeratotic cells scattered at different levels of this epidermis.
 There was no atypia nor mitotic figures or koilocytes (Fig. 2).
-Human papillomavirus (HPV) immunohistochemistry typing and mycosis cultures were negative.
+Human papillomavirus (HPV), immunohistochemistry typing, and mycosis cultures were negative.

-At one-month follow-up, we noted two new lesions near the previous surgical excision area (Fig. 3).
+At one-month followup, we noted two new lesions near the previous surgical excision area (Fig. 3).
 Masses were removed with deeper and larger surgical margins.
-Macroscopic examination of the specimen showed beige masses of 0.4 x 0.3 x 0.2 cm and 1.8 x 1.3 x 0.6 cm.
-Histologic slides showed similar findings and the Necker-Enfants Malades Hospital's pathologist concluded for a diagnosis of "penile verrucous epithelial hyperplasia."
+Macroscopic examination of the specimen showed beige masses of $0.4 \times 0.3 \times 0.2$ cm and $1.8 \times 1.3 \times 0.6$ cm.
+Histological slides showed similar findings and the Necker-Enfants Malades Hospital's pathologist concluded the diagnosis was a "penile verrucous epithelial hyperplasia."